BharathPenkey/Working-With-Sass/README.md

 dowload rubyinstaller and preprops.io  we should add files in the preprops .io i.e adding project and next if we save in .scss it automatically compiles and appears in css file which you have created

-sass -> in sass we dont use semi colons and curly braces scss ->  it is similar to normal css but we can use variables ,nesting and mixins
+sass -> in sass we dont use semi colons and curly braces scss ->  it is similar to normal css but we can use variables ,nesting and mixins ,functions ,for mixins you can pass variables aaas well

 for dummy image you can do src="http://placehold.it/150x150"